TechnologyMan101/fedora-workstation-setup-script/README.md

 Change “Toggle Fullscreen Mode” to “Super+F11”

-Add shortcut to open “gnome-terminal” with “Ctrl+Alt+T”
+Add shortcut to open “ptyxis” with “Ctrl+Alt+T”

 Add shortcut to open “gnome-system-monitor” with “Super+Backspace”